The ExoMars programme 2016-2022

-Two missions are foreseen within the ExoMars programme: one consisting of the Trace Gas Orbiter plus an Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, launched on 14 March 2016, and the other, featuring a rover, with a launch date of 2020.
-Both missions will be carried out in cooperation with Roscosmos.
+The ExoMars programme comprises two missions: one consisting of the Trace Gas Orbiter plus an Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, launched on 14 March 2016, and the other, featuring a rover, with a launch date of 2022.
+Both missions are carried out in cooperation with Roscosmos.

 The ExoMars programme will demonstrate a number of essential flight and in-situ enabling technologies that are necessary for future exploration missions, such as an international Mars Sample Return mission.
 These include:

 - Entry, descent and landing (EDL) of a payload on the surface of Mars;

 - Access to the subsurface to acquire samples; and

 At the same time a number of important scientific investigations will be carried out, for example: